 HOW TO APPLY

-Please register your interest by sending your CV via the apply link on this page or email it directly
+Please register your interest by sending your CV to Rosalind Madge via the Apply link on this page.

 With over 10 years experience working solely in the Data & Analytics sector our consultants are able to offer detailed insights into the industry.